New and Better Plants in the Garden Center

 Mr. MustardSorbaria

-When we trial a new variety, we compare it to similar plants on the market, and if it's not better we pass on the plant.
+When we trial a new variety, we compare it to similar plants on the market, and if it's not better, we pass on the plant.
 Mr. Mustard™ Sorbaria sorbifolia was clearly brighter and more compact than 'Sem' and the others.
 The plant is at its best in spring when it is flushing, showing off its feathered hues of red and yellow.
 While other selections burn or get ragged by mid-summer, Mr. Mustard Sorbaria passes inspection with its clean green foliage and cherry-red fruit.
 Be aware this species sends out runners in loamy soils and should only be planted in areas where it is contained.
-Plant in a isolated bed, or keep it contained by growing it in a decorative container.
+Plant in an isolated bed, or keep it contained by growing it in a decorative container.
 It's plenty hardy and will overwinter just fine.
-Its white, conical, summer blooms look a bit like Astilbe and are wonderful for attracting pollinators.
+Its white, conical summer blooms look a bit like astilbe and are wonderful for attracting pollinators.
 This is a tough, hardy plant that performs wonderfully when in the right location.

-Mr. Mustard is a colorful container plant
+Mr. Mustard is a colorful container plant.

-At its best in spring, Mr. Mustard is colorful and compact
+At its best in spring, Mr. Mustard is colorful and compact.

-In the summer the foliage turns to green, as opposed to brown like 'Sem'
+In the summer the foliage turns to green, as opposed to brown like 'Sem.'

 StingThuja occidentalis